white shark, Carcharodon carcharias

 Biologists tell us white sharks can go more than a month between feedings-if necessary.
 I am sure if the

-pickings were easy, like they are at some seal colonies, they would eat more often than that.
-I decided to
+pickings were easy, like they are at some seal colonies, the white sharks would eat more often than that.

-check on the white shark feeding interval, and here is an e-mail exchange between me and others on a
+I decided to check on the white shark feeding interval, and here is an e-mail exchange between me and

 My question is, "What is the shortest time between SUCCESSFUL feedings of an individual white